BelaPlatform/bela_newBlog/docs/_posts/2020-06-05-hacking-the-banjo-jonathan-reus.markdown

 Despite its rustic aura, the 5-string banjo's history holds within it modernist mythology.
 During a period in the 19th century there were certain (white) entrepreneurs who, through varied combinations of musical idealism and business opportunism, wanted to ... for lack of a better term ... "rescue" the banjo from its reputation as a crude and untamed instrument (a reputation strongly linked to its association with African music).
 The 19th century elite believed that civility came through the development of high levels of technology.
 The industrial revolution was in full swing, but the banjo's story puts into relief the fact that this was not everybody's revolution.

 This is the time when the 5-string started morphing from all-wooden or gourd-based designs to the metal tone rings and steampunk-esque tension brackets that you see today.
-Take one cup of selective memory, mixed vigorously with nostalgia, add two tablespoons of technological fetishism and garnish with a dollop of capitalism.
+The push to industrialize and mass-produce the instrument also came at a time when the first truly American pop entertainment form, the blackface minstrel show, was coming to prominence and popularizing the banjo as an object of popular culture.
+Take one cup historical revisionism, mixed vigorously with romantic nostalgia, add two tablespoons of technological fetishism and garnish with a dollop of industrial capitalism.

 {% include double-image.html left="banjela/Creole-bania3.jpg" right="banjela/banjo_smithsonian.jpg" caption="Kalebas banjo from 1770 Surinam, the oldest surviving banjo from the American continent, Tropenmuseum Amsterdam: https://hdl.handle.net/20.500.11840/609575.
 Five-string fretless banjo from the National Museum of American History." %}